RyanKing77/powerShell-Docs.pt-pt/developer/cmdlet/how-to-write-a-simple-cmdlet.md

 namespace SendGreeting
 {
-  // Declare the class as a cmdlet and specify and
+  // Declare the class as a cmdlet and specify the
   // appropriate verb and noun for the cmdlet name.
   [Cmdlet(VerbsCommunications.Send, "Greeting")]
   public class SendGreetingCommand : Cmdlet